SGFormer: Simplifying and Empowering Transformers for Large-Graph Representations

 \subsection{Efficiency and Scalability}

-We next provide more quantitative comparison w.r.t. the efficiency and scalability of SGFormer with the graph Transformer competitors Graphormer, GraphTrans, ANS-GT and NodeFormer.
+We next provide more quantitative comparisons w.r.t. the efficiency and scalability of SGFormer with the graph Transformer competitors Graphormer, GraphTrans, and NodeFormer.

 \textbf{Efficiency Comparison.} Table~\ref{tbl:efficiency} reports the training time per epoch, inference time and GPU memory costs on \texttt{cora}, \texttt{pubmed} and \texttt{Amazon2M}.
 Since the common practice for model training in these datasets is to use a fixed number of training epochs, we report the training time per epoch here for comparing the training efficiency.
 We found that notably, SGFormer is orders-of-magnitude faster than other competitors.
 Compared to Graphormer and GraphTrans that require quadratic complexity for global attention and are difficult for scaling to graphs with thousands of nodes, SGFormer significantly reduces the memory costs due to the simple global attention of $O(N)$ complexity.
-Compared to two scalable Transformers, SGFormer yields 37x/141x training/inference speedup over ANS-GT on \texttt{cora} and 20x/30x training/inference speedup over NodeFormer on \texttt{pubmed}.
-This is mainly due to that ANS-GT requires adaptive node sampling, which can be fairly time-consuming, and NodeFormer additionally uses the augmented loss and Gumbel tricks.
+In terms of time costs, SGFormer yields 38x/141x training/inference speedup over Graphormer on \texttt{cora}, and 20x/30x training/inference speedup over NodeFormer on \texttt{pubmed}.
+This is mainly because Graphormer requires the compututation of quadratic global attention that is time-consuming, and NodeFormer additionally employs the augmented loss and Gumbel tricks.
 On the large graph \texttt{Amazon2M}, where NodeFormer and SGFormer both leverage mini-batch training, SGFormer is 2x and 4x faster than NodeFormer in terms of training and inference, respectively.

 \textbf{Scalability Test.} We further test the model's scalability w.r.t. the numbers of nodes within one computation batch.
 We adopt the \texttt{Amazon2M} dataset and randomly sample a subset of nodes with the node number ranging from 10K to 100K.
 For fair comparison, we use the same hidden size 256 for all the models.
 In Fig.~\ref{fig-scalability}, we can see that the time and memory costs of SGFormer both scale linearly w.r.t. graph sizes.
-When the node number goes up to 30K, NodeFormer suffers out-of-memory and SGFormer costs only 1.5GB memory.
+When the node number goes up to 40K, the model (SGFormer w/ Softmax) that replaces our attention with the Softmax attention suffers out-of-memory and in contrast, SGFormer costs only 1.5GB memory.